 Advanced Diagnostic Testing to Examine Spinal Discs

 A discogram is a type of diagnostic test that can examine intervertebral spinal discs.
 It works by injecting a special dye into the injured disc and viewing it using an x-ray.
 The dye can help locate the injured disc to then evaluate an appropriate treatment plan for relieving pain.
-Dr. Jerry Lewis of Lewis Pain Management uses discograms to help diagnose what may be causing significant back pain.
+Dr. Jerry Lewis of Lewis Pain & Physical Medicine uses discograms to help diagnose what may be causing significant back pain.
 It can evaluate if a disc has developed a tear or has ruptured and is causing pain, and allows for a deeper view of the disc than a standard MRI test.

 To learn more about discograms as a form of diagnostic testing, contact us by filling our contact form online and schedule a consultation.

 A discogram is an outpatient procedure performed with the patient under a sedative and local anesthetic.
 Dr. Lewis will begin by inserting the needle into the disc that is being inspected.
 He will then inject the dye, which will stimulate pain in the disc.
 If the patient feels the similar pain and symptoms that they have been experiencing, the disc is most likely the cause of the pain.
 The needle is then removed, and x-rays of the area are taken.

 Following the injections, patients may be observed for a short amount of time to evaluate the success of the procedure.
 If patients experience any tenderness around to the injection area they can use ice to treat it.
 The lasting effects of corticosteroid injections may vary depending on the patient and the injected area.
 Follow-up injections can be administered to help maintain results, but typically no more than three a year can be performed.
 Dr. Lewis can consult with you about subsequent treatments that can help you maintain your results.